-- Continue to seek community partners to help deliver and strengthen library programs and services. - Continue to develop innovative programming for adults and children. - Begin a Space Planning Survey (delayed from FY 21) to assess the needs of our community and re-envision the internal layout of the library to meet those needs.
+- Continue to seek community partners to help deliver and strengthen library programs and services. - Continue to develop innovative programming for adults and children. - Develop a stronger hybrid programming format to share library programs both in-person and remotely, along with creating stronger programming partnerships with local libraries.